-A nice harvest basket will get lots of use throughout the season for carrying tools, supplies, and harvested produce.
+A sturdy harvest basket will get lots of use throughout the season for carrying tools, supplies, and harvested produce.
 Many baskets are made of wire, others are made of wood, and some are a combination of the two.
 Harvest baskets make some of the best gifts for gardeners.
 I’ve loved the ones I’ve received and still use them all.

-- Maine Garden Hod Harvest Basket
+- Personalized Handmade Garden Hod Harvest Basket

-4. Pruning Shears
+Top-Of-The-Line Pruning Shears

 I have 3 pairs of pruning shears, each with a different home.
 It’s nice to have an indoor pair, a pair in your garden utility area, and a pair hanging out by the garden.
 I’d like to have another pair in my truck if I could!

 Like kitchen knives, there is a wide range in quality in pruning shears.
 Many gardeners consider pruners made by Felco to be top-of-the-line.
 Felco pruners can be recognized by their bright red handles.
 They are pricey, often costing about $30-$60 a pair…but they’ll last forever.
 Felco pruners are one of the best gifts for gardeners out there (I know they’re on my list!).